nghiant3223/nghiant3223.github.io/_posts/2025-04-15-go-scheduler.md

 Thirdly, as Go's been using [Thread-caching Malloc](https://google.github.io/tcmalloc/design.html), every thread `M` has a thread-local cache `mcache` so that it can use for allocation or to hold free memory.
 While `mcache` is only used by `M`s executing Go code, it is even attached with `M`s blocking in a system call, which don't use `mcache` at all.
-An `mcache` can take up to 2MB of memory, and it is not freed until the thread `M` is destroyed.
+An `mcache` can take up to 2MB of memory, and it is not freed until thread `M` is destroyed.
 Because the ratio between `M`s running Go code and all `M`s can be as high as 1:100 (too many threads are blocking in system call), this could lead to excessive resource consumption and poor data locality.

 ## Scheduler Enhancement